When

 An anime about a girl who likes otaku culture which draws in the attention of female fans across the world.

-After all this is a series about a girl enjoying her youth with many popular culture references littered throughout the episode.
+all this is a series about a girl enjoying her youth with many popular

 Very relatable and very easy to keep up.